By Julie Dowdie

 BedsidePEWS is currently a paper-based tool.
 MSH is the first hospital in Canada to implement an electronic version to further enhance the care and outcomes of young patients.

 “With electronic BedsidePEWS, physicians, nurses and other members of a patient’s care team can remotely monitor their status and access their electronic medical record anywhere in the hospital,” says Dr. Deepa Grewal, MSH chief of paediatrics.
 “For instance, a physician may be caring for a patient in another area of the hospital, such as in the emergency department or an outpatient clinic, but they can still track other patients’ vital sign trends in real time and work with the team to make any necessary changes to their care plan.”

 Developed by the Toronto-based start-up Bedside Clinical Systems in partnership with SickKids, BedsidePEWS is one of 11 projects that have received funding from the second round of Ontario’s Health Technologies Fund.
 The fund is being administered by the Ontario Centres of Excellence.

 The BedsidePEWS system was launched on MSH’s paediatric inpatient unit in July 2017 and the electronic version is scheduled to go live this May.
 MSH is also expanding the system within the hospital.

 “We’ve recently introduced paper BedsidePEWS in our emergency department and are examining its effectiveness in improving the care experience for our paediatric patients there,” Pacheco notes.
 “BedsidePEWS truly combines the art of caring with the science of best practice to improve health outcomes and patient experience for all our children and their families.”

-Photo: Dr. Deepa Grewal, MSH chief of paediatrics (right) reviews the electronic BedsidePEWS system with RN Maxine Palmer.
+Photo: Dr. Deepa Grewal (right) reviews the electronic BedsidePEWS system with RN Maxine Palmer.